* Catalonia eschews formal independence declaration

 Spanish Prime Minister Mariano Rajoy on Wednesday, however, took the first step towards activating article 155 of the Spanish constitution, a so-called nuclear option that would allow him to suspend Catalonia's political autonomy and take over the region.

-Spain's benchmark IBEX rose as much as 1.6 percent at one point, outperforming the pan-European STOXX 600 index, which was up less than 0.1 percent.
+Spain's benchmark IBEX closed 1.3 percent higher, outperforming the pan-European STOXX 600 index, which was unchanged on the day.

 Shares in Spanish banks Sabadell and CaixaBank , which have moved their legal bases from Catalonia to other parts of Spain since an Oct.
-1 independence referendum, rose around 1.9 percent and 1.2 percent respectively.
+1 independence referendum, rose 1.2 percent and 0.3 percent respectively.

-Spain's 10-year government bond yield -- which moves inversely to the price -- dropped 5 basis points to 1.65 percent in early trade before steadying at 1.67 percent, according to Tradeweb data.
+Spain's 10-year government bond yield - which moves inversely to the price - dropped 6 basis points to 1.64 percent, according to Tradeweb data.

-The gap between Spanish and German 10-year government bond yields narrowed 7 bps at one stage to 118 bps .
+The gap between Spanish and German 10-year government bond yields narrowed to 117 bps .
 It had widened to 136 bps last week.

-Spanish government bond yields had risen sharply over the last week and a half after Catalans voted overwhelmingly -- albeit on a low turnout of 43 percent -- on Oct.
-1 for independence in a referendum banned by authorities in Madrid.
+Spanish government bond yields had risen sharply over the past week and a half after Catalans voted overwhelmingly, albeit on a low turnout of 43 percent, for independence in the referendum banned by authorities in Madrid.

 While the Spanish government does not recognise the referendum or Catalonia's right to break away, Foreign Minister Alfonso Dastis said early on Wednesday that there was room for talks within the framework of Spain's existing constitution.

-Though Spain was the outperformer on the day, other Southern European government debt was also in demand: Italian and Portuguese 10-year yields dropped 2 bps each.
+Though Spain was the outperformer on the day, other Southern European government debt was also in demand: Italian and Portuguese 10-year yields dropped 3 and 7 bps, respectively.

 Portugal's 10-year bond yield hit its lowest level since December 2015 after strong auction results.